samir1108/Assingment/README.md

 1.Explain what the simple List component does. <br />
 Ans-This List component takes items as a prop where items is  an array then it maps and calls for <br/> a single list item and passes some props to it and when user clicks on it, then that specific index singlelistitem background color changes. <br/>
 2.What problems / warnings are there with code? <br/>
-Ans-I have answered this question in src-problem.js for better readability.
+Ans-I have answered this question in src-problem.js for better readability.<br />

+NOTE-data.js is for refernce purpose. <br />

 This is for reference .